Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one

 \subsection{The adiabatic situation}

 Whenever the eigenvalues are of constant multiplicity, the classical quantities that we have introduced above are enough to construct an approximation of the propagator.
-For $\ell\in\{1,2\}$, we define the first order thawed Gaussian approximation for the $\ell$-th mode as the operator $\mathcal J_{\ell, {\rm th}}^{t,t_0}$ defined on functions of the form $\psi=\widehat{\vec V }f$, $f\in L^2(\R^d)$,
+For $\ell\in\{1,2\}$, we define the first order thawed Gaussian approximation for the $\ell$-th mode as the operator $\mathcal J_{\ell, {\rm th}}^{t,t_0}$ defined on functions of the form $\psi=\widehat{\vec V }f$ for $\vec V$ a smooth given vector-valued function and $f$ any function in $L^2(\R^d)$,

 with